kemuelGermones/Trackero/README.md

 # Trackero

-This is a project management tool that is intended to use as an internal tool within an organization that allows users to easily track, prioritize and resolve issues, bugs and tasks in a one central location.
+This project management tool has been designed for internal use within organizations, enabling users to efficiently track, prioritize, and address issues, bugs, and tasks from a centralized platform.

 ### [Live Site](https://trackero-client.vercel.app/)